-These homes are not open to the public so this is a rare opportunity to see the art and properties of some of the North Shore's most interesting homes.
+These homes are not open to the public so this is a rare opportunity to see the art, craftsmanship, and design of some of the North Shore’s most interesting homes.
 Tickets are limited for this exclusive experience and can be purchased in advance for $125.

 A few highlights about the 2015 homes:

 THE HOME designed by Richard Olson

 Background: This home owner wanted a home where the most important part of the design was the focus of the lake - simple and linear to match the horizon line.
 Secondarily, it was to be maintenance free cabin with all the comforts of home.
 That was the task for designer Richard Olson.
 The result was an elegant, easy to maintain home that brought the lake and surrounding elements into the house at every turn.
 The play of light reflects on the natural materials and colors used throughout the home.
 Just as the sky and water change in color and intensity, so do the wood walls and stone floors reflect the changing moods of the outdoor landscape.
 This family retreat melds simplicity, functionality and warmth.

 THE HOME designed and remodeled by Dale Mulfinger

 Background: Originally designed by Dale Mulfinger as a woodshop garage, in 2015, it was remodeled by Mulfinger as a 1,200 square foot living space that feels like a New York Loft meets the Northwoods.
 This abode features include a spacious kitchen, a suspended loft bedroom and a design that blends wood cabinetry and industrial items.
 On this property you will also have a chance to tour a traditional log cabin, sauna and tranquil writing retreat.

 THE HOME remodeled by David Salmela